brain-score/vision/docs/source/modules/tutorial.rst

    that was created in step one above when you cloned the repo).
 You can read more about this in the ``Install Brain-Score Repos and Dependencies`` section below.
 Again, the command for the terminal is: ::
      pip install .
 3. Specify the model to test.
-You can do this a few ways, but in this case, we can just use the model defined in ``pytorch.py``.
+In this example, we can just use the model defined in ``pytorch.py``, located in the ``examples`` folder of this repository.
 More info on this step can be found in the ``Submitting a Model to Brain-Score.org Part 1: Preparing the Model`` section of this guide.
-In essence, you need to implement the various functions outlined in the ``sample-model-submission/models/base_models.py`` file.
+In essence, you need to implement the functions outlined in the ``sample-model-submission/models/base_models.py`` file.
 4. Test the model on your machine.
-You can do this simply by hitting “run" on the ``pytorch.py`` file (in this case) or the file where you implemented the ``base_models.py`` template.
+You can do this simply by running the ``pytorch.py`` file (again, located in the ``examples`` folder) or the file where you implemented the ``base_models.py`` template.
 If you followed the steps correctly, you should receive a message on the Python console indicating that you are ready to submit.
-5. Submit the package to ``brain-score.org``.
+5. Submit to ``brain-score.org``.
 This step is slightly brittle as of now, and is easy to do wrong; we recommend skipping down to ``Submitting a Model to Brain-Score.org Part 2: Upload`` section to see the structure of the zip file that our site needs in order to process your submission.
-6. That’s it!
+   That’s it!
 Read more below to get a better idea of the process, or to help fix bugs that might come up.

 Overview